 A. Since translation always happens anyway, recognizing the validity of translation helps ensure that distortion is minimized.
+This sounds backwards.
+Those who support the untranslatability of Scripture (whether it be Bible, Quran or something else) often do so with the tacit assumption that doing so removes or limits distortions.
+However, translation happens whether one acknowledges it or not.
+It happens either by skilled translaters or unskilled readers.
 If a person ls immersed in one culture/language and must interpret a holy writ in another language, translation still happens… but it is in the mind of the reader.
 The problem is that not all are equally competent of converting a less familiar language, and its associated subtlety of culture, into their own understanding.
 There are two ultimate choices one can make:

 Translation by experts in translation versus translation by amateurs